imldresden/HeatMapNode/README.md

 mkdir build && cd build
 cmake ..
 make -j9
-make install # run as sudo if you´re not in a virtual env cd ../.. python setup.py install # run as sudo if you´re not in a virtual env
+make install # run as sudo if you´re not using virtualenv cd ../.. python setup.py install # run as sudo if you´re not using virtualenv
 ```

 ## Usage